hipstersmoothie/sketchmine/packages/dom-agent/README.md

 ## Building the package

 For building the package [Rollup.js](https://rollupjs.org/guide/en) is used as a module bundler.
 The configuration can be found in the `rollup.config.js` and is orchestrated by the [yarn](https://yarnpkg.com/en/) package manager.
-The package bundle is in the **ecmascript module** format and meant to be consumed only by the browser.
+The package bundle is in the **ecmascript module** format and is meant to be consumed only by the browser.

 The build can be started with the following two commands: